-Before we close our discussion of project categories, we want to mention our guidance for projects that could belong logically in more than one.
-Sometimes it's tough to choose, and you might be tempted to think that the best strategy would be to align with more than one-two, and maybe even three!
+Before we close our discussion of project categories, we want to mention our guidance for projects that could belong logically and more than one.

+Sometimes it's tough to choose, and you might be tempted to think that the best strategy would be to align it more than 1 - 2, and maybe even 3.

 We advise against that for several reasons.

 First, the project categories have different goals, and we expect that projects aligned with each will address different problems, use different approaches, and will measure success in achieving the intended results in different ways.

-Second, not only do our instructions for applicants differ for each category, but so does our guidance for reviewers.
+Second, not only do our instructions for applicants differ for each category, but so do our guidance for reviewers.

 So how can you choose the best category for your project?
 Here are three things we suggest you try.

 Think carefully about what is "in the center" of your project.
 Is it the learner?
-Will people who engage with you as a result of your project to create a new exhibition and programming to go with it acquire new knowledge, develop a skill, experience a change in attitude about the subject of your exhibit?
+Will people who engage with you as a result of your project to create a new exhibition and programming to go with itacquire new knowledge, develop a skill,

+Experience a change in attitude about the subject of your exhibit?
 Or is it the community that's in the center of your thinking?
 Is your project one that will address an important community need, and are you doing it because you believe your museum can make a difference?

 Or is your project about the collections?
 Will your project result in a better managed, better cared-for, or more accessible set of objects?

 A second way to go at this might be to think about who you want to review your application.

 If you apply under Lifelong Learning, we will put your application in front of educators, learning theorists, and professionals with deep experience in understanding how people learn in museum environments.

 Would you rather we put it in front of a combination of experts in civic engagement, community outreach, and collective impact?

-If that sounds "right," then it may push you toward Community Anchors.
-And if you apply under Collections Stewardship and Access, you can be confident that your application will be reviewed by some combination of registrars, collection managers, curators, conservators, or collections information specialists.
+If that sounds right, then it may push you toward Community Anchors.

+And if you apply under Collections Stewardship and Public Access, you can be confident that your application will be reviewed by some combination of registrars, collections managers, curators, conservators, or collections information specialists.

 If that seems appropriate, then this is most likely your best choice.
 Still undecided?
-A third strategy to try might be to make a list of all the activities you plan to carry out.
-Then assign each to a project category, and then count to see where MOST of these activities occur and where MOST of the time and money will be spent.
+The third strategy to try might be to make a list of all the activities you plan to carry out.
+Then assign each to a project category, and then count to see where most of these activities occur and where most of the time and money will be spent.
 That might well provide your answer.

-Our most heartfelt advice, then, is to choose one project category, study the instructions for preparing an application as well as the review criteria for that category, and write your proposal accordingly.
+Our most heartfelt advice, then, is to choose one project category, study the instructions for preparing an application, as well as the review criteria for that category, and write your proposal accordingly.
 As always, if you have questions, call the IMLS staff to discuss them.

 We have posted the narrative and the schedule of completion for a cross-section of successful Inspire! applications from this past fiscal year on the IMLS website.

 The proposals posted present a variety of project types, meet the overarching goal of the Inspire! program, and were considered to be clear and well-written by reviewers.

 Looking at these exemplary proposals might help clarify your thinking about your own application.